covartech/PRT/readme.md

 Several of the PRT's functions are implemented as MEX file for speed and convenience.
 However MEX files may need to be re-compiled to work on your system.
 Rebuilding MEX files with the PRT is quite easy.
 All we need to do is 1) make sure you have a supported compiler, 2) Run mex -setup, and 3) Compiler the PRT MEX files.
 The following sections outline how to accomplish these three tasks.

 1) First, make sure you have a MATLAB Supported compiler for your system (there are free ones available for making MEX files on all operating systems).
-You can find a list of supported compilers for your version of MATLAB here.
+You can find a list of supported compilers for your version of MATLAB here: .

 2) Once your compiler is installed, run the MATLAB command